Contentstack-Solutions/Find-Replace-App/README.md

 ### Please  Note

-- As of now, we do not support json rte and assest replace.
+- As of now, we do not support References, json rte and assest replace.